Here’s a recipe that makes 2 loaves using cassava, buckwheat and coconut flour and kombucha as your sourdough starter.

 - Keto Breads by Kelley Herring Review (Tried & Tested)

-This bread is great as bread when fresh (I love it!), but after that it’s best toasted (be prepared to put the toaster down 2 or 3 times to get it to toast though).
-We slice both loaves and freeze so we’ve always got bread on hand. 🙂
+This bread is great as any freshly baked bread (I love it!), but after that it’s best toasted (be prepared to put the toaster down 2 or 3 times to get it to toast through).
+We slice both loaves and freeze so we’ve always got bread on hand.